On the symplectic cohomology of log Calabi-Yau surfaces: The differential on symplectic cohomology

+\begin{proof} All of the statements to be proved are local near the Reeb periodic torus $L$ underlying the torus of periodic orbits $T_p$.
+Just as in the case of the complex torus $(\C^\times)^2$, we assume that the non-autonomous term is supported in a union of small pairwise disjoint neighborhoods of the periodic tori; this is possible since the tori are not arbitrarily close to one another.
+In fact, locally each torus of periodic orbits looks like one in the case of $(\C^\times)^2$, so we can use that case as a local model to understand the perturbation, and in particular the degrees of the generators.
+Just as in the proof of Proposition \ref{prop:c-star-spectral-sequence}, we can arrange our perturbations so that the orbits created by perturbation of the Hamiltonian stay near the torus $T_p$, and so that the Floer trajectories connecting two orbits $\gamma_+$ and $\gamma_-$ coming from the perturbation of $T_p$ lie in a neighborhood of $T_p$.

+The statement about Conley-Zehnder indices necessarily holds up to an overall shift, since the differences between the Conley-Zehnder indices does not depend on the choice of trivialization of the canonical bundle.
+To fix the overall shift, we argue by comparison with the $(\C^\times)^2$ case.

-The statement about the Conley--Zehnder indices requires us to further identify the homotopy classes of trivializations of the canonical bundle, locally near the torus $L$.
-This holds good because the torus $L$ has Maslov index zero in either trivialization, and $L$ carries all the topology of this neighborhood. \end{proof}
+To see that the homotopy classes of trivializations of the canonical bundle match, note that in both $U$ and $(\C^\times)^2$, the Lagrangian torus $L$ on which the orbits lie has Maslov class zero.
+Since $L$ carries all the topology of a neighborhood of $L$, we find that the trivialization of the canonical bundle of this neighborhood is determined by the Maslov class of $L$.
+Since these Maslov classes both vanish, the corresponding trivializations match.

-This argument about the contribution to the Floer differential that is local to a torus of periodic orbits can be formulated in terms of a spectral sequence associated to the action filtration.
-The first differential counts holomorphic curves of energy so small that they remain close to the torus of orbits, and so as in the previous proposition contributes $H^*(T_p)$.
-The $E_1$--page is thus
+Since our Liouville class is locally convex, we find that there is a Liouville structure with locally convex Liouville class in the $(\C^\times)^2$ case containing a periodic torus whose neighborhood is isomorphic to a neighborhood of our given torus in $U$.
+Since, in the $(\C^\times)^2$ case, local convexity implies that the spectral sequence degenerates at $E_1$, the local contribution to the $E_1$ page from this torus must match with the cohomology in the $(\C^\times)^2$ case, showing that the degrees must match as stated. \end{proof}

+\begin{remark} If we did not assume that the Liouville class were locally convex, we would find that some periodic tori would contribute shifted copies of $H^*(T^2)$ to the $E_1$ page.
+This can already be seen in the $(\C^\times)^2$ case, where if the Liouville class is not locally convex, there are multiple periodic tori containing homologous Reeb orbits, and there must be higher differentials connecting them in order for the Viterbo isomorphism to hold. \end{remark}